Camper Sewer Hose Guide: All You Need To Know About Sewage Hoses

 Complications Attaching Traditional RV Waste Hoses

-Attaching/detaching the traditional bayonet style connector to your RV can be very difficult.
+Attaching/detaching the traditional bayonet style connector to your rig can be a pain in the you-know-what.

-Some users, such as anyone with weak hands or those with arthritis in their joints, may have great difficulty in using the traditional system.
+For instance, users with weak hands or those with arthritis in their joints may have great difficulty in using the traditional system.

 This can result in wear on this seal and eventual leaking at this joint.

-You can replace the seals, but there is a better system altogether.
+You can replace the seals (gross), but there is a better system altogether.

 A Superior RV Sewage Hose: Lippert Waste Master With Cam Lock Seals